Type: Convertible to belt-positioning booster

 NHTSA ease of use rating: Two out of five stars (rear and forward facing modes).
 One out of five stars in booster mode.

 Comments: The Diono Rainer is a revised version of the Radian 3RXT and is Diono’s top-of-the-line model.
 The Rainier has a few enhancements over the RXT, chief among these slightly higher rear-facing weigh limits (50 for the Rainer, 45 for the 3RXT).

 The Rainier has added side impact protection (compression walls at the head area, a rigid double wall structure on the sides) and upgraded fabrics (called Silk Tech) that are wipeable and wick for comfort in hotter temperatures.
 The added side impact protection doesn’t add to the seat’s width, a plus.

-There will now be two versions of the Rainier—the 2 AX ($350) and 2 AXT ($400).
-The big difference between the two: the 2 AX will not have a booster mode; the 2 AXT will (50-120 lbs) as well as Merino wool covers, which are naturally flame-retardant (and appear on the UPPA baby Mesa infant car seat, for example).
+The current line up for the Rainer are the 2 AX ($350) and 2 AXT ($400).
+The big difference between the two: the 2 AX does not have a booster mode; the 2 AXT does (50-120 lbs) as well as Merino wool covers, which are naturally flame-retardant (and appear on the UPPA baby Mesa infant car seat, for example).

 Here’s a look at the new 2018 Rainier 2 AX.
 Note the wider top: